Virgiel/dtex/README.md

 ## TODO

-- Bind arrow into duckdb
+- Bind arrow into duckd
-- File state indicator
-- Goto
 - Smart formatting of path ~ for home and ‥ instead of ..
+- Better fs events handling
+- Better goto: * for last line